kshaffer/courses/mt3-assign.md

 ## October 27 prep

 Please finish the [Mozart K. 332, II., analysis](materials/Mozart-K332-II-mm1-8.pdf) that we began in class.
 This analysis will form the basis of our in-class work on Monday.

+<iframe src="https://embed.spotify.com/?uri=spotify:track:0TpJ4SxLnFpJMYjkc5VtnQ" width="300" height="80" frameborder="0" allowtransparency="true"></iframe><br/>

 The analysis should contain the following:

 - a complete *thoroughbass reduction* (bass line with figures above)
 - a Roman numeral analysis below the bass line (one per bass note, and be sure to include the key(s))